fpdevil/rise_of_machines/LogisticRegression.md

 `Binary Logistic Regression` would be typically useful when the dependent variable is dichotomous (can fall into 2 categories like Head & Tail; Pass or Fail; 0 or 1 etc.) and the independent variables are either Continuous or Categorical.
 When the dependent variable is not dichotomous and is comprised of more than 2 categories, a `Multinomial Logistic Regression` may be used.

 Despite the name being `Logistic Regression`, it's used in the classification category to predict the discrete output.
-It's mostly used as a binary class classifier and the binary logistic model is used to estimate the probability of a binary response and it generates the response based on one or more predictors or independent vaiables or features.
+It's mostly used as a binary class classifier and the *binary logistic model* is used to estimate the probability of a binary response and it generates the response based on one or more predictors or independent variables or features.

-Logistic Regression assumes that the dependent (response variable) follows a Binomial distribution which can have the following characteristics
+Logistic Regression assumes that the *dependent variable* (response variable) follows a *Binomial distribution* which can have the following characteristics

 1. The number of trials are fixed, say `n` i.e., the number of rows in the data set must be a fixed number.

-2. Every trial can only have two outcomes, which means that the response variable (`y`) can only have two unique categories.
+2. Every trial can only have two outcomes, which means that the response variable (`𝑦`) can only have two unique categories.

 3. The outcome from each trial must be independent of each other.
 In other words, the response variable"s levels must be independent of each other.

-4. The probability of success `p` and the failure `q` (1 - p) must be the same for any trial.
+4. The probability of success `𝑝` and the failure `𝑞` *(1 - 𝑝)* must be the same for any trial.

-## Sigmoid function
+## The Sigmoid function

 The Logistic Regression algorithm employs a `Logistic function` or `Sigmoid function`.
 The `Sigmoid function` is used as a hypothesis function which the machine will use to classify the data and predict labels or the target variables.
 Here the target variables can be either `0` or `1` as the model is probabilistic and probabilities always lie between `0` and `1`.

-So, mathematically if `y` is the output label then y ∈ [0, 1]
+So, mathematically if `𝑦` is the output label then 𝑦 ∈ [0, 1]

-The hypothesis function can convert the output value to either zero or one and the `sigmoid` exactly does that.
+The hypothesis function should convert the output value to either zero or one and the `sigmoid` exactly does that.

 The mathematical equation of `Logistic` or `Sigmoid` function is as shown below

 ![e1]

-where `z` is the weighted sum defined as under
+where `𝑧` is the weighted sum defined as under

 ![alt_text](images/weights_codecogs.gif "weighted sums")

-Here `𝑃(𝑌 = 1 | 𝑋)` is read as the probability of `Y = 1` given some value of `X` and `𝑌 ∈ [0, 1]`
+Here `𝑃(𝑌 = 1 | 𝑋)` is read as the probability of `𝑌 = 1` given some value of `𝑋` and `𝑌 ∈ [0, 1]`.

 It may also be written as `g(z) = 𝑃(𝑌 = 1 | 𝑋; 𝑤)` or `ϕ(𝑧) = 𝑃(𝑌 = 1 | 𝑋; 𝑤)` in which case it's defined as the probability of a particular sample belonging to class 1, given it's features 𝑥 parameterized by the weights `𝑤`.

-The notation for the Activation function is either __g(𝑧)__ or __ϕ(𝑧)__.
+> Note: The notation for the Activation function can be either __g(𝑧)__ or __ϕ(𝑧)__.

 In order to find the link function, we can use algebraic calculus and proceed as below.

-Assuming `𝑃(𝑌 = 1 | 𝑋)` as just `𝑝(𝑋)`
+Assuming `𝑃(𝑌 = 1 | 𝑋)` as just `𝑝(𝑋)` for mathematical solving...

 ![alt_text](images/link_codecogs.gif "link function")

 Here, `𝑃(𝑌 = 1 | 𝑋)` is the conditional probability that a particular sample belongs to class 1 given it's features `𝑋`.

 From the above equation of `logit`, it can be inferred that the right side is a linear combination of independent variables.
-The left side is known as the __log - odds__ or __odds ratio__ or __logit__ function and is the `link` function for Logistic Regression.
+The left side is known as the __log-odds__ or __odds ratio__ or __logit__ function and is the `link` function for Logistic Regression.

 So, Logistic Regression applies maximum likelihood estimation after transforming the dependent variable into a `logit` variable (a natural log of odds of the dependent variable occurring or not) with respect to independent variables.
 In the following equation, `log` of odds changes linearly as a function of explanatory variables.